Media Monitoring: The Ultimate Guide

 The bottom line is that your industry is where you live.

-If you’re too small to garner much coverage, fine.
-If your only other competitor is just as small, good for you.
-But there is no reason to not do everything in your power to learn about and stay on top of your industry.
+If you’re too small to garner much coverage, that’s okay.
+Suppose your only other competitor is just as small, good for you.
+However, there is no reason not to do everything you can to learn about and stay informed about your industry.

-Like we outlined in the risk mitigation section above, no organization is immune from risk.
+As highlighted above, no organization is immune to risk.
 And the more partners you have, the more exposed you are.
-When one of your suppliers or vendors is found guilty in the court of public opinion, chances are your organization will be found guilty just by association.
+When one of your suppliers or vendors is found guilty in the court of public opinion, chances are your organization will be found guilty by association.

 Media monitoring can save you from that fate.